-The UCLA-CDU Dana Center for Neuroscience and Society invites applications for seed grants in line with its mission to develop a method of community-partnered neuroscience.
+The UCLA CDU Dana Center provides annual seed grants in line with its mission to develop a method of community-partnered neuroscience.
 This seed grant program is made possible through The Dana Foundation, DGSOM, the UCLA College, Charles R. Drew School of Medicine, and the office of the Vice Chancellor for Research at UCLA.

 Human Centered Design